+- (d) he or she becomes impaired to the extent that he or she is unable to carry out his or her duties as a member of the traditional council; - (e) the period for which the member was appointed has expired; - (g) he or she becomes disqualified in terms of subsection (14); and - (h) he or she dies. - (11) If a member of a traditional council dies or vacates his or her office before the expiry of his or her term of office, such a vacancy must be filled in the manner envisaged in this Act within a reasonable period of the vacancy occurring. - (12) A member appointed to fill a vacancy in terms of subsection (11) holds office for the remainder of his or her predecessor's term of office.

+(13) A vacancy amongst -

-9) The king or queen must give notice of not less than seven days for ding a special meeting to members of the kingship council.
-10) A member of a kingship council vacates his or her office if- (a) he or she ceases to be a South African citizen; (b) 5 imprisonment for more than 12 months without the option of a fine; (c) he or she tenders his or her resignation; (d) 1 carry out his or her duties as a member of the traditional council; (e) the period for which the member was selected or elected, as the case 10 may be, has expired; or (f) he or she becomes disqualified in terms of subsection (14).
-11) If a member of a kingship council dies or vacates his or her office ore the expiration of his or her term of office, such a vacancy must be ed in the manner envisaged in this Act within a reasonable period of the 15 ancy occurring.
-12) A member appointed to fill a vacancy in terms of subsection (11) ds office for the remainder of his or her predecessor's term of office.
-13) A vacancy arising at any time other than the close of a five-year le must be filled in the manner described in subsection $(2)(d)(i)$ or $(ii)$ , 20 he case may be, within 14 days and 45 days, respectively.
-14) A person may not be appointed as a member of a kingship council if person- \ / is not a South African citizen; . , is under 18 years of age; 25 (c) has been convicted of an offence in respect of which he or she was sentenced to imprisonment for more than 12 months without the ( 7) option of a fine; (d) is an unrehabilitated insolvent or has entered into a compromise with ١,, ( ) his or her creditors; 30 (e) is of unsound mind and has been so declared by a competent court; (f) is or becomes a full-time member of a municipal council; (g) is elected as a member of a provincial legislature; (h) is elected as a member of the National Assembly; 2.5 (i) is appointed as a permanent delegate in the National Council of 35 (;) Provinces; or (j) is elected to, or appointed in, a full-time position in any house of traditional leaders.". ' traditional leaders.
-Insertion of sec ctions 4A and 4B in Act 41 of 2003 6.
-The follow ing sections are hereby inserted in the principal Act after section 4: 40 00 1110 10110 11 ing sections are notedy inserted in the principal rice area section in "Fu unctions of kingship councils A (1) A 1 ' 1 ' 1 ' 1 ' 1 ' 1 ' 1 ' 1 ' 1 ' 1 A. (1) A kingship council has the following functions: ı ( a ) Administering the affairs of the kingship in accordance with customs (b) and tradition; 45 (b) 43 traditional councils falling within the jurisdiction of the kingship concerned in the performance of their functions; (c) assisting the king or queen in performing customary functions in (c) relation to the recognition of senior traditional leaders, where applicable; 50 (d) (u) within the jurisdiction of the kingship; (e) promoting unity between traditional communities falling under the (8) jurisdiction of the kingship; and (f) assisting the king or queen in performing his or her roles and functions 55 W/ conferred upon him or her by the President in terms of the regulations issued under section 9(5).
-(2 2) A kingship council is required to- (a)
+- (a) the selected members of a kingship council must be filled, within 14 calendar days of the vacancy occurring, by the relevant king or queen selecting a member of the traditional community to fill the vacancy in the same manner contemplated in subsection (2)(d)(i); or - (b) the elected members of a kingship council must be filled within 45 calendar days of a vacancy occurring by electing members from the kingship in the same manner as contemplated in subsection (2)(d)(ii). - (14) A person may not be appointed as a member of a kingship council if he or she - (a) is not a South African citizen; - (b) is under 18 years of age; - (c) has been convicted of an offence in respect of which he or she was sentenced to imprisonment for more than 12 months without the option of a fine; - (d) is an unrehabilitated insolvent or has entered into a compromise with his or her creditors; - (e) is of unsound mind and has been so declared by a competent court; - (f) is or becomes a full-time member of a municipal council; - (g) is elected as a member of a provincial legislature; - (h) is elected as a member of the National Assembly; - (i) is appointed as a permanent delegate in the National Council of Provinces; or

+(j) is elected to, or appointed in, a full-time position in any house of traditional leaders."

+Addition of section 4A and 4B to Act 41 of 2003

+6. The principal Act is hereby amended by the insertion of the following section after section 4:

+"Functions of kingship councils